He tohutohu mō te tono ki te whakauru ki Te Wānanga o Raukawa

-Please supply verified ID of the name you are enrolling under.
-We need to sight verified evidence of your name, date of birth and place of birth.
+Please supply a copy of your identification for the name you are enrolling under.
+We need to sight evidence of your name, date of birth and place of birth.
 A copy of your birth certificate or passport will provide this.
-Copies of your full birth certificate or passport must be verified by a Justice of the Peace or any government department (e.g. WINZ, IRD).
+We will accept a photo or scan of your identification as long as it is clear and the details are legible.
+You can upload your identification documents when enrolling online.

 If not New Zealand born, we need to see evidence of NZ residency or citizenship.
 If your name has changed from what is on your birth certificate or passport you will need to provide evidence of this, such as a marriage certificate.

-If you are a returning student (studied at Te Wānanga o Raukawa previously) you may not have to provide identification.
-We will contact you if identification is needed.
+If you are a returning student (studied at Te Wānanga o Raukawa previously) we will already have your identification information.
+We will contact you if further identification is needed.

 If you are experiencing difficulty in obtaining a copy of your birth certificate or passport, please contact Ratonga Ākonga (Student Services) on 0800 WANANGA (0800 926 2642).
 We may be able to help.

-You may be contacted by an enrolment officer or by the kaikokiri (administrator) of your chosen specialisation if further information is required.
-Confirmation of your enrolment will be sent to you after your enrolment form has been processed.
+You may be contacted by an enrolment officer, kaikōkiri (administrator) or pūkenga (tutor) of your chosen specialisation if further information is required.
+Confirmation of your enrolment will be sent to you after your enrolment application has been processed.

-Please advise Te Wānanga o Raukawa of any changes to the details you have provided in the enrolment form.
-The signing of the enrolment form indicates your request to formally enrol in a course or courses at Te Wānanga o Raukawa.
+Please advise Te Wānanga o Raukawa of any changes to the details you provide in the enrolment application.
+Signing or accepting the declaration section of the enrolment application indicates your request to formally enrol in a course or courses at Te Wānanga o Raukawa.

-If you wish to formally withdraw from Te Wānanga o Raukawa, notice must be given in writing, to Ratonga Ākonga (Student Services).
+If you wish to formally withdraw from Te Wānanga o Raukawa, notice must be given in writing to Ratonga Ākonga (Student Services) email@example.com.
 The withdrawal will be actioned and noted in your academic record.

-If you fail to attend, participate or pay fees it may be seen as an effective withdrawal and you may be withdrawn from the study programme.
+If you do not attend noho or classes, participate regularly in your online courses or pay fees it may be seen as an effective withdrawal and you may be withdrawn from the study programme.

 Payment of all fees must be made within six weeks of confirmation of your enrolment.

 A proportion of fees paid may be refunded in the event that you withdraw from all or part of the programme.
 Te Wānanga o Raukawa must receive the advice in writing within 28 days of the start date.
-Further details are published in the Student Handbook.
+Further information on refund of fees can be viewed under academic regulations.

 Disclosure And The Privacy Act 1993

-Please read the following information before you sign the declaration section of the enrolment form.
+Please read the following information before you accept or sign the declaration section of the enrolment application.
 Remember that Te Wānanga o Raukawa is happy to explain any part that you do not understand.
 Contact Te Tomonga on 0800 WANANGA (926 2642) or 06-364 9011 if you have any queries.

 Why does Te Wānanga o Raukawa need the information?